Volvo B5TL

-The Volvo B5TL is a 2-axle low-floor double decker built by Volvo.
+The Volvo B5TL is a 2-axle low-floor double decker bus chassis built by Volvo.
 It replaced the B9TL as Volvo's Euro 6 2-axle double decker product for the UK and Irish markets.

 Design

 The B5TL is powered by Volvo's new 4-cylinder, 5.1 litre D5K-240 engine, which is rated at 240 bhp/177 kW.
 The move to a smaller engine is one of the weight-reduction measures implemented to the new bus.
 Along with its bodybuilding partner Wrightbus, the whole bus achieves a reduction of 1,000 kg comparing to its predecessor.
 Volvo stated that, with the smaller engine and weight reduction, the B5TL will achieve 10% improvement on fuel economy.

 Wrightbus offered the lightened Gemini 3 bodywork for the B5TL, which contributes 70% of the weight reduction.
 MCV is also offering their body as an alternative to the Wrightbus design, while Alexander Dennis have exclusively built 98 examples of their Enviro400 MMC body on the Volvo B5TL chassis for Lothian Buses.